 Check-in: If there will be children on the call, make sure to touch base with the party host prior to the event to get all of the kids’ names, what's on their Christmas list, and any other information that you will need for the day of the event.

-Consider using a virtual background: If you’re using Zoom, you can download a Christmas-themed virtual background that makes it look like you're hard at work in the North Pole!
-Check out these free Hallmark virtual backgrounds and these steps from Zoom on how to upload your virtual background in a meeting.
+Use a virtual background: If you’re using Zoom, you can download a Christmas-themed virtual background that makes it look like you're hard at work in the North Pole!
+Check out these 50 Festive Christmas Zoom Backgrounds and these steps from Zoom on how to upload your virtual background in a meeting.

 Read a Christmas story or sing a song: If you typically read stories or sing a Christmas song, ask the party host before if they'd like you to do that on the virtual call and if they have any favorites!
 Here are 25 popular Christmas songs with lyrics on YouTube to sing along to.
 (Note: Here are steps for sharing video and sound through a Zoom meeting).

 Audio and sound: The camera and speaker on your device itself should work perfectly fine for virtual events, but of course make sure to test this prior to the event.
 If you are more tech savvy, we’ve seen some of our members purchase HD webcams, microphones, and ring lights to further enhance the virtual event.
 For more, check out these 5 tips for your virtual performance.

 Record your event: Check with the party host before the event to see if they would like a recording of the virtual call afterwards.
 You can use these steps from Zoom on how to record your meeting.